jklingsporn/vertx-jooq/README.md

 # vertx-jooq
 A [jOOQ](http://www.jooq.org/)-CodeGenerator to create [vertx](http://vertx.io/)-ified DAOs and POJOs!
-Perform all CRUD-operations asynchronously and convert your POJOs from/into a `io.vertx.core.JsonObject`.
+Perform all CRUD-operations asynchronously and convert your POJOs from/into a `io.vertx.core.json.JsonObject` using the API and driver of your choice.

 ## new in version 3.0
 A lot has changed - not only under the hood.